Williamstown, Victoria

 Williamstown is a suburb in Melbourne, Victoria, Australia, 11 km south-west of Melbourne's Central Business District, located within the City of Hobsons Bay local government area.
 Williamstown recorded a population of 14,407 at the 2021 census.

 History

 Indigenous history

 Indigenous Australians occupied the area long before maritime activities shaped the modern historical development of Williamstown.
 The Yalukit-willam clan of the Kulin nation were the first people to call Hobsons Bay home.
 They roamed the thin coastal strip from Werribee to Williamstown/Hobsons Bay.

 The Yalukit-willam were one clan in a language group known as the Bunurong, which included six clans along the coast from the Werribee River, across the Mornington Peninsula, Western Port Bay to Wilsons Promontory.

 The Yalukit-willam referred to the Williamstown area as "koort-boork-boork", a term meaning "clump of she-oaks", literally "She-oak, She-oak, many."

-The head of the Yalikut-willam tribe at the time of the arrival of the first white settlers was Benbow, who became one of John Batman's guides.